Dancing - To Be A Pro, You've Got To Want It

 What makes this happen?
 Well, a boring class can develop bored dancers.
 So it's up to the teacher to provide leadership and inspiration to get the dancer out of his/her shell, and into a realm of real dance performance.

-the responsibility lies with the dancer.
+But after the teacher, the responsibility lies with the dancer.
 Its my sincere opinion that it's the dancer's responsibility to bring energy, passion, and vitality to the class taking experience.
 The teacher can provide the platform, but the dancer has to take the ball and run with it.
 And that's the point I'm focusing on with this blog post.

 First, a disclaimer - there are different levels of students, and different performances based on age and ability.
 If I teach in NYC, with strong dancers, they have the mindset to push themselves into the realm of real dance performance during the class (not all! but many).
 Adult beginner classes?
 Well, those students are still concerned with learning steps, etc, so they do have their minds on progression and remembering vocabulary.
 Can't expect too much in terms of performance.

-requesting an audience, requesting to be watched.
+The area that is most troublesome is the aspiring advanced dancer, whether in a local dance studio or in a university program.
+Here we have students who take multiple classes per week, and have expressed the desire to be a performer, or are some way a dancer who is requesting an audience, requesting to be watched.
 The ongoing daily regimen of class after class, rehearsal after rehearsal, tends to dull the dancer, just from over saturation.
 For these students, having access to almost unlimited class taking, class time is not seen as special, or a place to exercise a unique performance personality.

 I wonder often about this practice in the customary dancer training program.
 Too many classes, and not enough attention "per class" in finding excellence in technique and performance.
 Dancers take a class, then completely forget or wipe out the memory of what was studied in the class.
 Why?
 Because there is always another class later that day, tomorrow, or the coming weekend.
 In other words, the learning dance experience lasts only for the 90 minutes of the class, and then just abandoned.
 This, to me, is a waste.
 Of time, money, experience, and progression.
 We have a multitude of classes that are operating at a lesser productivity.
 Are there too many, just too much for the dancer's own good?